googlearchive/solutions-apache-hive-and-pig-on-google-compute-engine/README.md

 ----------
 Using MySQL for the Hive Metastore

-The default Hive installation uses a local Derby database to store the table and column meta information (table and column names, column types, etc).
+The default Hive installation uses a local Derby database to store Hive meta information (table and column names, column types, etc).
 This local database is fine for single-user/single-session usage, but a common setup is to configure Hive to use a MySQL database instance.